vijayraavi/Cost-Management-Samples/UsageToLogAnalytics/README.md

 logs, go to the Monitor tab and see the runs.

 After a successful run go to your log Analytics and under Custom logs you should see "Usage_CL" table.
+To get the latest data there is a function code in VersioningFunction.txt file.